SaubhagyaSri07/Autostream-ai-agent/README.md

 To deploy this agent on WhatsApp, the system can be integrated using the WhatsApp Business API or services like Twilio.

-The architecture would involve setting up a webhook endpoint (e.g., using Flask or FastAPI) that listens for incoming messages from WhatsApp.
-When a user sends a message, WhatsApp forwards it to the webhook as an HTTP POST request.
-The server extracts the message content and passes it to the chatbot logic (main.py).
+The architecture would involve setting up a webhook endpoint using a framework like Flask or FastAPI.
+This webhook listens for incoming messages from WhatsApp.
+When a user sends a message, WhatsApp forwards it as an HTTP POST request to the webhook.

-The chatbot processes the input using intent detection, RAG, or lead capture logic and generates a response.
+The server extracts the message content and passes it to the LangGraph agent.
+The agent processes the input using intent detection, RAG, or lead capture logic and generates a response.
 This response is then sent back to the user via the WhatsApp API.

-Key steps:
+### Steps:

-1. Set up a webhook server (Flask/FastAPI)
+1. Set up a webhook server (Flask or FastAPI)
 2. Configure WhatsApp Business API or Twilio webhook URL
-3. Forward incoming messages to chatbot logic
+3. Forward incoming messages to the LangGraph agent
-4. Send responses back using API calls
+4. Send generated responses back using API calls

-This setup allows real-time, scalable communication between users and the AI agent.
+This setup enables real-time, scalable communication between users and the AI agent.

 ---